Kontorhausviertel Hamburg Walk

-It was created from about 1912 where previously thousands of people lived in poor conditions in one of the notorious “Gängeviertel”.
-An entire neighborhood of rented office buildings was built here – an impressive and globally unique collection of clinker brick buildings with beautiful design elements.
+It was built from about 1912 onwards where thousands of people previously lived in poor conditions in one of the notorious “Gängeviertel” districts.
+An entire quarter of rented office buildings was built here – an impressive and worldwide unique collection of clinker brick buildings with beautiful design elements.

-Even today, the Kontorhausviertel walking tour is fascinated by the atmosphere created by this architecture, and small stores, cafes and restaurants invite you to linger.
+Even today, the Kontorhausviertel Hamburg walking tour is fascinated by the atmosphere created by this architecture and small stores, cafes and restaurants invite you to linger.

 The Hamburg Kontorhaus